-BorgWarner, even from its earliest days, was an automotive parts company.
-It made car chains, transmission components, turbochargers, automatic and manual transmissions, and a specially-designed clutch that brought innovation and smoothness to gear shifting.
-The main business of BorgWarner today is the manufacture of drivetrain and engine parts, but it also includes several offshoots that make many other types of automotive components.
-The headquarters remain in Auburn Hills, in the heart of the Motor City area, but the company also has locations around the world.
+Today, the main business of BorgWarner is the manufacture of drivetrain and engine parts; however, the company also includes several offshoots that make other automotive components.
+Headquarters remain in Auburn Hills, in the heart of the Motor City area, but the company also has locations around the world.

 Asbestos Use in Products

-Workers at BorgWarner were clearly put at risk for asbestos exposure.
-The fibers that were found in the air at their manufacturing facilities would have been inhaled by workers.
-They would then have lodged in tissues, causing the damage that in some workers led to asbestosis, lung cancer, or mesothelioma.
-These illnesses that asbestos can cause are progressive and nearly always fatal.
+BorgWarner clearly put workers at risk for asbestos exposure.
+Workers could have inhaled airborne asbestos fibers in manufacturing facilities.
+Those fibers would then lodge in body tissue, causing damage that could lead to asbestosis, lung cancer, or mesothelioma.
+These illnesses are progressive and usually fatal.

-It wasn’t just the BorgWarner employees that were harmed by asbestos in their car parts.
-Mechanics who worked with these parts and even car owners who worked on their own vehicles were also put at risk of asbestos exposure.
+It wasn’t just BorgWarner employees who were harmed by asbestos in their car parts.
+Mechanics and car owners who worked with these parts also risked asbestos exposure.
 BorgWarner sold its asbestos-laden clutches and brakes to General Motors from the 1960s through the 1980s.
-Mechanics who worked on the cars could have breathed in asbestos fibers every time they took apart the brakes or clutches on cars.
-They also would have ground the disc brake pads which would have created a large amount of asbestos dust.

 Litigation against BorgWarner

-Because of the exposure and health risks that BorgWarner caused with its asbestos components, the company has faced a lot of asbestos and mesothelioma lawsuits.
-It takes many years after the first exposure for asbestos illnesses to develop and be diagnosed, so lawsuits began to accumulate in greater numbers in the 1990s and 2000s.
+For this reason, lawsuits began to rise in the 1990s and 2000s.
 By 2009 BorgWarner had been named in over 20,000 asbestos cases, including about $50 million in liabilities.

-Unlike many other asbestos companies, BorgWarner never failed or reorganized.
-The company still exists today, and although it has faced many lawsuits it has never created an asbestos trust fund.
-Today it designs and manufactures environmentally-friendly automotive parts that aim to improve fuel efficiency in vehicles.
+Unlike many other asbestos companies, BorgWarner never failed nor reorganized and therefore has no asbestos trust fund.
+Today the company still exists, designing and manufacturing environmentally-friendly automotive parts to improve fuel efficiency.
 The company is profitable and successful.